-- Heartbeat meditation — Focus on your heartbeats, listening to them intently, while imagining the blood flowing out from your heart to various organs of your body.
+- Heart Rhythm Meditation — Focus on your heartbeats, listening to them intently, while imagining the blood flowing out from your heart to various organs of your body.
 Try to listen to the blood rushing through your arteries.

-- Visualization meditation — Imagine yourself in a calm, serene place.
+- Visualization Meditation — Imagine yourself in a peaceful, serene place.
 A grassy meadow, a placid beach, or a peaceful forest.
-Perhaps you can also imagine yourself seated on top of Eiffel tower, with a few shades of cloud floating by.
+Perhaps you can also imagine yourself seated on top of the Eiffel Tower, with a few shades of cloud floating by.
 You can use a recorded voice guiding you into this visualizing exercise; just make sure it’s not asking you to lie down.
 Stoic philosophers had a twist on this—Negative Visualization.

-- Mindfulness meditation — the most popular form of meditation today.
-It involves being aware of the train of thoughts that are passing through your mind, in a manner of passive observation, without getting entangled in them or starting to judge them.
-In essence, in mindfulness you practice detachment — letting go!
+- Mindfulness Meditation — the most popular form of meditation today.
+It involves being aware of the train of thoughts that are passing through your mind, in a manner of passive observation, without getting entangled in them or judging them.
+In essence, in mindfulness, you practice detachment — letting go!

 In general, grateful people are less stressed, less depressed, more generous, and more likely to help others.
 Gratitude makes one sleep better.
 Such people are more satisfied with their lives and their relationships.

-Don’t do anything.
-Just don’t do any damn thing.
+Do nothing.
+Just don’t do any darn thing.
 Simply sit there, relax, and let nature take its course.

-Once you get up in the morning, till the time you go to sleep, you are always into some act.
-Did it occur to you that you can spend these few minutes in absolute inaction?
+Once you get up in the morning, until the time you go to sleep, you’re always into some action.
+Did it occur to you that you can spend some of those few minutes in absolute inaction?